wafaehamdaoui/TextEditor/README.md

  Before we get started,  we need to add resources files for icons.

  ## Resource Files
 The text editor uses several icons to represent various actions.
 The icons are in the resources directory which is directly under the TextEditor project directory.
-The images as well as the project files are also listed in the icons documentation .

 To register the image files, in the Edit mode, right-click the icons.qrc file and select Open in Editor.